Table of Contents

 How to Toast Like a Pro:

-- Use a dry skillet over medium heat.
+- Use a dry skillet over medium heat

-- Add 1–2 teaspoons of Stonehouse.
+- Add 1–2 teaspoons of Stonehouse

-- Stir constantly for 30–60 seconds until fragrant but not burnt.
+- Stir constantly for 30–60 seconds until fragrant

-- Remove immediately and let cool before using.
+- Remove immediately and cool before use

 Tip #3: Pair It With Citrus for a Flavor Explosion

-Dish | Best Citrus Match | Bonus Garnish |
+Dish | Best Citrus Match | Application Method |

 ---|---|---|

-Grilled Chicken | Lemon zest | Fresh parsley |
+Grilled Chicken | Lemon zest | Mix zest with seasoning before grilling |

-Roasted Vegetables | Lime juice | Cilantro leaves |
+Roasted Vegetables | Lime juice | Toss vegetables with juice and seasoning |

-Seafood Skillet | Orange segments | Microgreens |
+Seafood Skillet | Orange segments | Add segments during final cooking phase |

 Tip #4: How to Use It in Unexpected Dishes

-- Ensure the lid is airtight after every use.
+- Ensure airtight sealing after each use

 Tip #6: Spice Up Your Beverages with Stonehouse